 Washington, DC 20202-5901

 Release of student record information is generally not permitted at the University of Florida without the express, written consent of the student.
-There are, however, some important exceptions.
+There are, however, some important exceptions:

 - The university receives many inquiries for directory information from a variety of sources outside the institution, including friends, parents, relatives, prospective employers, the news media and honor societies.
 A privacy hold will preclude the release of such information, even to those people.

-A copy of the FERPA act, more details about student rights and any university policies related to the FERPA are available from the Office of the University Registrar.
+A copy of the FERPA act, more details about your rights and any university policies related to the FERPA are available from the Office of the University Registrar.
 Please refer any questions concerning FERPA to that office in 222 Criser Hall, 352.392.1374.

 Back to Top